Weno: Women

 The Chuuk Women's Council is based on Weno, which provides support to women's rights organizations across Chuuk State, including training in health and environment issues.

 Tourism

 Diving is the main tourist attraction on Weno, an industry which was founded in Chuuk State by Kimiuo Aisek.
-Chuuk State's first museum, Kimiuo Aisek Memorial Museum, was founded to honor his legacy in dive industry and the preservation of Chuuk's underwater heritage.
+Chuuk State's first museum, Kimiuo Aisek Memorial Museum, was founded to honor his legacy in the dive industry and the preservation of Chuuk's underwater heritage.

 Popular culture

 Weno is featured on the 10th episode of season 5 of Outback Truckers, where 2 power stations and a switchboard are shipped from Adelaide to provide all-day power for the island.

 Sights

-In the east of Weno, the catholic church Immaculate Heart of Mary Cathedral is worth a visit.
+In the east of Weno, the catholic church Immaculate Heart of Mary Cathedral is of historical significance.
 The church was dedicated at the end of the sixties.
 It is the seat of the Diocese of Caroline Islands.

 Wiichen Men's Meetinghouse is a historic site with petroglyphs and a swimming basin in the east of Weno near the village Peniesene close to Wiichen River.